—— Addis Ababa, Ethiopia

 Executive Protection in Africa's Diplomatic Capital

-Addis Ababa is an island of stability in a country where the U.S. State Department flags roughly 90% of the territory as "Do Not Travel" or "Reconsider Travel."
-The Ethiopian capital is also the diplomatic heart of Africa — seat of the African Union, the United Nations Economic Commission for Africa, and more than 120 foreign embassies.
-That paradox defines the risk profile.
-Executives who land at Bole International Airport (ADD) rarely face trouble inside the capital itself.
-The danger sits at its edges, in the regional travel that business in Ethiopia almost always requires, and in the operational discipline needed to move safely through a city where the private security sector is largely unregulated.
+Executives who land at Bole International Airport (ADD) rarely face direct trouble inside Addis Ababa itself.
+The exposure sits at the edges — in the regional travel that business in Ethiopia almost always requires, in the political tempo running into the June 2026 general elections, and in the discipline needed to move through a city where the private security sector is largely unregulated.

 -